m-daniela/chat-app/Notes/Final/thesis4.md

 The lack of authenticated encryption and general weaknesses in the authentication mechanism are mentioned in [@telegram_auth], [@crypto_fails], [@hayk] also.
 In [@telegram_auth], the possibility of a MITM attack is illustrated using an unofficial command line interface for Telegram on Linux.

 The client verifies the server using a fingerprint, which is the first 128 bits of the SHA 1 hash of the server's public key.
 The MITM could generate a fingerprint with the same first 128 bits, so that the server could not detect the attack.
-This attack would work if the victim installs a modified app, but this is helped by the aforementioned weakness.
+This attack is possible if the victim install a modified app, but it is facilitated by the aforementioned weakness.

 These issues were fixed in MTProto 2.0, so the protocol is now considered secure against IND CCA [@miculan].
 The fingerprint is 288 bits long and the hashing function was changed to SHA256, but a MITM attack is still possible if the users do not verify each other by comparing the fingerprints.